-Prerequisites to admission are 15 hours of prior undergraduate or graduate coursework in five areas: (1) general psychology; (2) human development (child development or child psychology may be acceptable alternatives); (3) experimental psychology or research methods; (4) psychological measurements (tests and measurements or educational measurements may be acceptable alternatives); and (5) statistics.
+Prerequisites to admission are 12 hours of prior undergraduate or graduate coursework in five areas: (1) general psychology; (2) human development (child development or child psychology may be acceptable alternatives); (3) experimental psychology or research methods; (4) statistics.
 While the bulk of these prerequisite areas must be completed prior to admission to the program, one or two may be taken after an applicant is admitted.
-All admissions materials should be submitted by January 15 of each academic year.
-Late applications will be considered as openings exist.
-Finalists for admission are also expected to participate in a personal interview with the school psychology admissions committee.